 Swimrun

-From bar bet to world championships
+From Bar Bet to World Championships

-On its tenth anniversary in 2015, not only had the ÖTILLÖ race received a certain degree of status, but also a cult following throughout the world.
-From the origins of the bet at Utö Inn, there are now hundreds of swimrun races organized in Sweden, Norway, Finland, Denmark, Belgium, the UK, the US, Germany, Australia, Spain and France.
+By its tenth anniversary in 2015, the ÖTILLÖ race had received not only a certain degree of status but also a cult following throughout the world.
+From the origins of the bet at Utö Inn, there are now hundreds of swimrun races organized in Sweden, Norway, Finland, Denmark, Belgium, the UK, the U.S., Germany, Australia, Spain and France.
 And there will most likely be more, as the sport has proved to be a popular way of combining exploring nature with competing together with others.

 Finding the optimal equipment requires rigorous testing.
-It’s far from certain that the equipment that’s seemingly the best fit is what really and ultimately works out the best for you and your partner.
+It’s far from certain that the equipment that’s seemingly the best fit is what really and ultimately works out best for you and your partner.
 An easily navigated track and a watch give you an indication as to what is the fastest and most comfortable.

 First, you need to pick out the right wetsuit and shoes.
-The wetsuit needs to be a tad larger than when swimming, as you need to be able to use it when running.
+The wetsuit needs to be a tad larger than one used for swimming only as you’ll be running in it.
 The shoes need to have a good grip and a low weight when wet.
 In races with longer runs, having a zipper on the chest of the wetsuit will be a relief, especially if the weather is hot.

-After having selected shoes and wetsuit, there is a range of equipment choices that are not as critical.
-But if the team consists of two people who don’t have the same capacity for swimming, it’s usually beneficial to be tied together with a rope so that the stronger swimmer may pull the weaker.
-This also means that the team only has one instance of frontal resistance instead of two, which happens if the two swimmers are positioned side by side.
-It’s therefore possible to save some energy that may be used later in the race.
-The rope is also useful when running, as the stronger runner doesn’t need to look back to keep track of his or her teammate.
+After you’ve selected your shoes and wetsuit, there are additional equipment choices that aren’t as critical.
+A rope can be used in two ways.
+If two people on a team don’t have the same capacity for swimming, it’s usually beneficial to be tied together with a rope so the stronger swimmer may pull the weaker one.
+In this configuration, the team only has half as much frontal resistance, versus if the two swimmers are positioned side by side.
+This configuration could save some energy that may be used later in the race.
+The rope is also useful when running; if the two teammates are tied together, the stronger runner doesn’t need to look back to keep track of his or her teammate.

 Pull buoys are commonly used in races with long swimming distances.
 Weak and heavier swimmers in particular benefit from using pull buoys, as they get a higher position in the water and thus experience less resistance.
-Strong swimmers, on the other hand, swim almost as fast without this tool.
+Strong swimmers, on the other hand, swim almost as fast without this accessory.

-The swimming sections in swimrun competitions are not as easily navigated as swimming during a triathlon race.
+The swimming sections in swimrun competitions are not as easily navigated as swimming during a triathlon.
 Swimmers with impaired vision may benefit greatly by getting prescription lenses in their swimming glasses.
 Even if the strongest swimmer in the team has good eyesight and is able to navigate faultlessly, prescription glasses may offer the teammate an opportunity to experience the often beautiful courses in the best way possible.

-Triathletes are well-acquainted with the time lost when transitioning between swimming/cycling and cycling/running.
-This only involves two transitions, whereas swimrun participants may need to enter and leave the water up to 40 times.
-Successful transitions are based on talent and exercise, where the goal is for you and your partner to maintain movement without compromising on your control.
+Triathletes are well-acquainted with the time lost transitioning between swimming/cycling and cycling/running.
+Triathletes only transition twice whereas swimrun participants may need to enter and leave the water up to 40 times.
+Successful transitions are based on talent and expertise where the goal is for you and your partner to maintain movement without compromising your control.

-In just a few years, swimrun has gone from gathering individual goofballs to becoming a larger subculture on the cusp of becoming a wider movement.
+In just a few years, swimrun has gone from a gathering of individual goofballs to a larger subculture on the cusp of becoming a wider movement.
 Swimrun offers people who appreciate nature and all-round endurance sports a new favorite thing to do.

 Björn Rosenthal and Jonatan Torshall Svensson advance up a cliff during the 2015 ÖTILLÖ race.